hadipourh/faultyaes/README.md

 ## Implement (Faulty) AES-128

-In [faultyaes.py](faultyaes.py) we have included an implementation AES in Python language which can be used to simulate the multiple persistent fault injection.
-Moreover, it is supposed that key schedule is not affected by the faults.
+In [faultyaes.py](faultyaes.py) we have included an implementation of AES as a Python class which can be used to simulate the multiple persistent fault attack on this cipher.
+Moreover, it is supposed that the key schedule is not affected by the faults.

 ## Using NIST Test Vectors to Verify the Correctness of AES Implementation